 For sure, there are many hidden gem corners, routes, off-beaten trailheads, pristine lakes, and some of the great passes, to explore that most individuals are still completely unknown about.
 That is why, to make you pick one that suits your trip duration, estimated cost, kind of terrains, trip difficulty level, and so on, below are the best top Everest trekking routes in Nepal, that you shall definitely consider for the year 2026 and 2027:

-Everest Base Camp (EBC) Trek
+Everest Base Camp (EBC) Trek: 14 Days

 The number one list, which of course, falls under the best everest trekking routes, marks the adventure to the Everest Base Camp, also known as the standard EBC Trek in short language.
 Leading you to the lap of the world's tallest mountain - Everest, exploring the hustling and bustling town of the Namche Bazaar, the iconic Everest Base Camp Trekking, so far, stands out being the hottest trending adventure in the Himalayas, unraveling the rich Sherpa communities, villages, woodlands, and meandering along with the Dudh Koshi river and Bhote Koshi river thorougly.
 Lasting for 12 to 14 days of duration, throughout the trip, you can witness the gradual transition of the landscapes, from the thriving, blooming red rhododendrons, pines, and the bustling town of Namche Bazaar, will suprise, you, whereas the cultural oldest Tengboche monastery, will leave you a cultural string in your heart, before reaching to the main destination itself.

 Every day, surely awestruck you, where the rugged terrains, changes to the alpine valleys, and then, the thundering panorama of mountains, on the other hand, throughout the journey, legendary peaks that sit within this territory accompany you in each stride.
 Get ready to be accompanied by some of the great peaks, such as Mt.
 Ama Dablam, Tharmseku, Mount Makalu, Cho Oyu, Nuptse, and Lhotse, along with the Khumbu glacier.
-Whereas, after getting to the highest point of the adventure, which tends to be the Kala Patthar (5545 meters), the sunrise 360 degree panorama vista with the golden hues of the sunrise, makes your every stride one hundred percent worth it.
+Whereas, after getting to the highest point of the adventure, which tends to be the Kala Patthar (5545 meters), the sunrise 360-degree panorama vista with the golden hues of the sunrise, makes your every stride one hundred percent worth it.

-There are many accessible points to get to the starting point, Lukla Airport, via jeep ride to Salleri or Jiri, and then proceed on the walking trail, to get to the Tenzing-Hillary Airport; however, the easiest and fastest option that you can find is the Lukla Flight, lasting for 35 minutes of timeframe only.
+There are many accessible points to get to the starting point, Lukla Airport, via jeep ride to Salleri or Jiri, and then proceed on the walking trail, to get to the Tenzing-Hillary Airport; however, the easiest and fastest option that you can find is the Lukla Flight, lasting for 35 minutes only.

 The hiking trail basically navigates towards Phakding along the famous Dudh Koshi river, entering the forested terrains, and then, finally, enters the Sagarmatha National Park, after getting permits registered at Monjo, and then, let you enjoy the acclimatization day at the Namche Bazaar, also, considered as the capital city of Khumbu region, where you can hike to two famous place, one stands out to the Everest View Hotel, and another the Khumjung Monastery.
 Then, afterwards, it leads you through different key stopping points such as Tengboche, Dingboche, Lobuche, and Gorakshep, and finally, attains the Everest Base Camp (EBC), and Kala Patthar, on the very next day, from the last stop - Gorak Shep.